 Instructions

 - Preheat the oven to 425℉.
 Line a jumbo muffin tray with 8 liners and set aside.
 Melt the butter and prepare to measure the rest of your ingredients as it cools.
+Chop the strawberries into small pieces (about 1 cm).1/3 cup unsalted butter, 1 1/2 cups fresh strawberries

 - Evenly divide your muffin batter between your liners.
 Make sure they are about 3/4s of the way full max, no more or else they will overflow.
 This recipe made 8 jumbo muffins for me, but depending on the size of your jumbo pan it can make more or less.
-Sprinkle streusel on top.
+Sprinkle a handful of streusel on top.

 Comments